Reasoning or Memorization? Unreliable Results of Reinforcement Learning Due to Data Contamination: Results Analysis

-Meanwhile, we summarize the answer accuracy of the model’s output under different proportions of input questions.
-The detailed results are shown in Figure \ref{fig:answer_memorization_greedy}.
-We observe that under greedy decoding, even when partial questions are provided, the Qwen2.5 models achieve remarkably high accuracy on MATH-500.
+Meanwhile, we summarize the answer accuracy of the model under different ratios of prefix in Fig.~\ref{fig:answer_memorization_greedy}.
+The Qwen2.5 models achieve remarkably high accuracy on MATH-500 even with partial questions.
 For instance, with 80\% proportion of the questions, \qwenmathSevenB reaches an accuracy of 63.8\% on MATH-500.
-Even when only 40\% proportion of the questions are given, the model still achieves 41.2\% accuracy.
-Because our evaluation matches only the final numeric answer, the model can sometimes “accidentally” output the correct value despite faulty reasoning, which explains the anomalous jump observed for Llama on AIME2025 when only 40\% of the questions are provided.
-Among the several questions that the model solves correctly, the responses contain coherent reasoning chains and even syntactically valid Python code, which, however, is not executed.
-And several examples are shown in Figure \ref{fig:example_qwen2.5_7b_amc} to \ref{fig:example_qwen2.5_math_7b_aime2024}.
-The emergence of such structured solutions (also observed in \citet{Spurious-Rewards}) indicates that the training corpora may have included publicly available resources where benchmark problems are accompanied by detailed solutions.
-Therefore, the sudden performance surge under random rewards or even mv-incorrect rewards, observed in Figure~\ref{fig:rlvr_qwen_llama_math500}, arises because such rewards inadvertently trigger Qwen to retrieve its memorized answers from the pre-training corpus owing to the clipping bias of GRPO \citep{Spurious-Rewards}, rather than stimulating Qwen’s existing distribution of reasoning patterns as explained in \citet{Spurious-Rewards}.
+Even with only 40\% proportion of the questions, the model still achieves an accuracy of 41.2\%.
+Because our evaluation matches only the final numeric answer, the model can sometimes output the correct value by accident, which explains the anomalous accuracy of Llama on AIME2025 (solving exactly one problem with a faulty reasoning process).
+Besides, we also inspect several questions that Qwen solves correctly, as shown in Fig. 11 to 15 in Appendix.
+We find that the responses of Qwen contain coherent reasoning chains and even syntactically valid Python code, which, however, is not executed.
+The emergence of such structured solutions indicates that the training corpora may have included publicly available resources where benchmark problems are accompanied by detailed solutions.
+Besides, we provide more results for Qwen2.5 and Qwen3 under various sampling configurations in Appendix.
+The memorization of Qwen2.5 on LiveCodeBench~\citep{arxiv:LiveCodeBench} and Qwen3 series on math is also analyzed in Appendix, showing similar results as Tab.~\ref{tab:problem_memorization_greedy}.